abudaan/qambi/README.md

 ```

 Some live examples can be found [here](http://abudaan.github.io/qambi/examples/index.html), more examples in the [examples](https://github.com/abudaan/qambi/tree/gh-pages/examples) folder of the repository.
+Like qambi itself, all examples are written in es2016 so they need to be compiled to es5 before you can run them in a browser.
+In the repository I have included the compiled build.js files for all examples so you can run them right away.
+However, if you want to experiment with the examples you need to compile them before you see your changes.
+The simplest way to do this is:

+ - cd into the examples folder and run `npm install` (only needed the first time)
+ - cd into the folder of the example that you want to experiment with and run `npm run watch`

+Now the main.js file will be compiled immediately after every edit of the file.

+#####Playgrounds

+You can try qambi without installation by using the qambi templates on [jsbin](http://jsbin.com/kosuva/edit?js,output) or [codepen](http://codepen.io/abudaan/pen/YqmMbK?editors=0010)

 #####Documentation

 Documentation is work in progress, see the [wiki](https://github.com/abudaan/qambi/wiki).

-#####Playgrounds

-You can try qambi without installation by using the qambi templates on [jsbin](http://jsbin.com/kosuva/edit?js,output) or [codepen](http://codepen.io/abudaan/pen/YqmMbK?editors=0010)